 Ever wanted to make money using your language skills?
 Teaching English online could the perfect career for you.
 In this post, we cover everything you need to know about teaching English as a Foreign Language online, including what qualifications, skills, and equipment you'll need.

 The tutoring market is continuing to shift its presence online, with students attracted by the flexibility of lessons delivered straight to them via the internet.
 One subject that’s always popular with students of all ages and abilities, is English as a Second Language (ESL).
-Whether teaching foreign who have moved to the UK, or adults needing English for business, tutoring English online can be a varied and rewarding career choice.
+Whether teaching foreign who have moved to the UK, or adults needing English for business, working as an in-person English tutor or online English tutor can be a varied and rewarding career choice.
 To help you get started, we’ve created this guide on how to teach English online.

 Choosing an Online Teaching Platform

 The first step in teaching English online is to choose the platform you’ll use to conduct your lessons.
 Some of the most popular platforms are: